-- 1) There shall be no addition to or substitution of the personnel designated to provide Direct Services under this Contract without the prior consent of the Executive Director. - 2) Any person providing Direct Services under this Contract, either by initial designation or by later substitution or addition to the project, must meet the following criteria: - a) Have a Master's Degree, licensed, certified, or supervised by a licensed mental health professional; or Master's Degree or license eligible in a related mental health field;
+- 1) There shall be no addition to or substitution of the personnel designated to provide Direct Services under this Contract without the prior consent of the Executive Director. - 2) Any person providing Direct Services under this Contract, either by initial designation or by later substitution or addition to the project, must meet the following criteria:

-- b) Have the ability to communicate orally and in writing; - c) Be approved by the Executive Director; - d) Have experience working with children and families in crisis, preferably those who have been impacted by sexual or serious physical abuse; - e) Complete 40 hours of specialized, trauma-focused mental health training, clinical consultation, clinical supervision, peer supervision, and/or mentoring within the first six (6) months of association with the Children's Advocacy Center (or demonstrate prior relevant experience); - f) Complete a minimum of eight (8) hours of training in Trauma-Focused Cognitive-Behavioral Therapy within the first six (6) months of association with the Children's Advocacy Center (or demonstrate prior relevant training); - g) Complete ongoing education in the field of child abuse consisting of a minimum of eight (8) contact hours every two years; - h) Have prior experience collaborating with local service providers; - i) Possess and maintain any relevant licensure; - Pass a thorough background/screening check, including a criminal history check, approved by the Executive Director; and - k) Participate in regularly scheduled group supervision.
+- a) Have a master's degree, licensed, certified, or supervised by a licensed mental health professional; or Master's Degree or license eligible in a related mental health field; - b) Have the ability to communicate orally and in writing; - c) Be approved by the Executive Director; - d) Have experience working with children and families in crisis, preferably those who have been impacted by sexual or serious physical abuse; - e) Complete 40 hours of specialized, trauma-focused mental health training, clinical consultation, clinical supervision, peer supervision, and/or mentoring within the first six (6) months of association with the Children's Advocacy Center (or demonstrate prior relevant experience); - f) Complete a minimum of eight (8) hours of training in Trauma-Focused Cognitive-Behavioral Therapy within the first six (6) months of association with the Children's Advocacy Center (or demonstrate prior relevant training); - g) Complete ongoing education in the field of child abuse consisting of a minimum of eight (8) contact hours every two years; - h) Have prior experience collaborating with local service providers; - i) Possess and maintain any relevant licensure; - Pass a thorough background/screening check, including a criminal history check, approved by the Executive Director prior to beginning counseling services with any CAC referrals; - k) Attend 85% of monthly Multidisciplinary Team case review meetings; and - l) Participate in regularly scheduled group supervision.